Last Updated on

 In the past, shoe brands manufactured one of two kinds of footwear:

-- Heels so high I could care less about the integrity of my shin and ankle bones and
+- Heels so high, I’m concerned about the health of my shin and ankle bones and

 - They may be super comfortable, but I’d never be caught in those dowdy old lady style shoes.